P-FardeenMalik/10DaysOfCode/README.md

 # Day 8

 Completed Todo App project from freecodecamp.
 In this TODO application, I have learnt how to handle form inputs, manage local storage, perform CRUD (Create, Read, Update, Delete) operations on tasks, implement event listeners, and toggle UI elements.

+# Day 9

+Completed Decimal to Binary converter project.
+Recursion is a programming concept where a function calls itself.
+This can reduce a complex problem into simpler sub-problems, until they become straightforward to solve.
+In this project, I have build a decimal-to-binary converter using JavaScript.
+I have learned the fundamental concepts of recursion, explore the call stack, and build out a visual representation of the recursion process through an animation.